j0hanz/PICK-my-SPELL/README.md

 * [Github](https://github.com/) - To save and store files for this site.

-* [W3Schools](https://www.w3schools.com/html/default.asp) - Helpt me to getting ideas for html & Css codes.
+* [W3Schools](https://www.w3schools.com/html/default.asp) - Helpt me to getting ideas for Htmt, Css and JavaScript codes.

 * [Gitpod](https://www.gitpod.io/) - For workspace.